foundry-rs/book/src/reference/cli/cast.md

-  resolve-name           Perform an ENS lookup [aliases: rn] rpc                    Perform a raw JSON-RPC request [aliases: rp] run                    Runs a published transaction in a local environment and prints the trace [aliases: r] send                   Sign and publish a transaction [aliases: s] shl                    Perform a left shifting operation shr                    Perform a right shifting operation
+  resolve-name           Perform an ENS lookup [aliases: rn] rpc                    Perform a raw JSON-RPC request [aliases: rp] run                    Runs a published transaction in a local environment and prints the trace [aliases: r] selectors              Extracts function selectors and arguments from bytecode [aliases: sel] send                   Sign and publish a transaction [aliases: s] shl                    Perform a left shifting operation shr                    Perform a right shifting operation